libriscv/rvscript/README.md

 # RVScript

-RVScript is a game engine oriented scripting system backed by a [low latency RISC-V emulator](https://github.com/fwsGonzo/libriscv).
+RVScript is a game engine oriented scripting system backed by a [low latency RISC-V sandbox](https://github.com/fwsGonzo/libriscv).
 By using a fast virtual machine with low call overhead and memory usage, combined with modern programming techniques we can have a type-safe and memory-safe script that is able to call billions of functions within a limited frame budget.

 [![Build Engine w/scripts](https://github.com/fwsGonzo/rvscript/actions/workflows/engine.yml/badge.svg)](https://github.com/fwsGonzo/rvscript/actions/workflows/engine.yml) [![Unit Tests](https://github.com/fwsGonzo/rvscript/actions/workflows/unittests.yml/badge.svg)](https://github.com/fwsGonzo/rvscript/actions/workflows/unittests.yml)

 This project aims to change how scripting is done in game engines.
-Lua, LuaJIT and even Luau have fairly substantial overheads when calling into the script, especially when many arguments are involved.
+Lua, Luau and even LuaJIT have fairly substantial overheads when calling into the script, especially when many function arguments are involved.
 The same is true for some WebAssembly emulators that I have measured, eg. wasmtime.
 As a result, script functions are thought of as expensive to call often, and that changes thinking and design in projects accordingly.
-RVScript makes the game script ultra-low latency, so that even automation games where interactions between complex machinery requires billions of guest function calls, can still be achieved with RVScript.
+RVScript makes the game script low latency, so that even automation games where interactions between complex machinery requires billions of script function calls, can still be achieved.

 ## Demonstration

-This repository is built as a demonstration on how you could use advanced techniques to speed up and blur the lines between native and emulated modern C++.
+This repository is built as a demonstration of how you could use advanced techniques to speed up and blur the lines between native and emulated modern C++.
 The main function is in [engine/src](engine/src/main.cpp).

-All the host-side code is in the engine folder, and is written as if it was running inside a game engine.
+All the host-side code is in the engine folder, and is written as if it was running inside a tiny game framework.

-The guest environment is modern C++20 using a GNU RISC-V compiler with RTTI and exceptions enabled.
+The script programs are using modern C++20 using a GNU RISC-V compiler with RTTI and exceptions enabled.
 Several CRT functions have been implemented as system calls, and will have native performance.
 There is also Nim support and some example code.

-The example programs have some basic example timers and threads, as well as multiple machines to call into and between.
+The example programs have some basic timers and threads, as well as some examples making calls between machines.

 ## Getting started